hugomarisco/keykey.kitchen/content/recipes/lupis-ketan/index.en.md

     image: kukus-kelapa-parut.jpg
   - description: "For the palm sugar sauce (Kinca): Combine the grated palm sugar with water and pandan leaves.
-Cook over low heat until the sugar melts, then add the cornstarch solution and stir quickly until the sauce thickens.
+Cook over low heat until the sugar melts, then add the cornstarch slurry and stir quickly until the sauce thickens.
       Turn off the heat and set aside."
     image: masak-saus-kinca.jpg
   - description: Once the Lupis is cooked, remove and let cool.
 Serve with the coconut coating and palm sugar sauce (Kinca).